Medicare Supplement Plans in Kentucky

 – If you are receiving Social Security, the SSA will automatically sign you up and handle your enrollment for Medicare Part A and Medicare Part B at the age of 65.

-– The Federal Medicare Program is operated by the federal Centers for Medicare & Medicaid Services.
+– The federal Centers operate the Federal Medicare Program for Medicare & Medicaid Services.

 – You have guaranteed issue rights; an insurance company can't refuse to sell you a Medigap policy if the following happens: